mendix/docs/content/en/docs/addons/ats-addon/bp/bp-two/bp-two-finding-the-action-you-need.md

 #### 2.2.2 Example 2

-In this example, you want to find the check box in a simple check box set selector widget.
-You cannot use the Find/Assert Widget action here, because the check box does not have its own `mx-name`.
-It is part of the simple check box set selector widget.
+In this example, you want to find the checkbox in a simple checkbox set selector widget.
+You cannot use the Find/Assert Widget action here, because the checkbox does not have its own `mx-name`.
+It is part of the simple checkbox set selector widget.

 The solution in this situation is to use the following search term: "Find Simple Checkbox Set Selector".
 ATS checks all the actions and returns those that match these words.
-There is an action called [Find Simple Checkbox Set Selector](/addons/ats-addon/rg-one-find-simple-checkbox-set-selector/), which finds the check box based on the `widget name` of the entire widget and the value displayed by the check box.
+There is an action called [Find Simple Checkbox Set Selector](/addons/ats-addon/rg-one-find-simple-checkbox-set-selector/), which finds the checkbox based on the `widget name` of the entire widget and the value displayed by the checkbox.

 {{< figure src="/attachments/addons/ats-addon/bp/bp-two/bp-two-finding-the-action-you-need/find-simple-checkbox-set-selector-example.png" >}}